saraaltamimi12/LONDON-BIKE-SHARING-/README.md

 # LONDON-BIKE-SHARING-

-Girl in cycyling

-Appenddix -click on the link:

-OVERVIEW
-MOTIVATIONS
-THE OBJECTIVE
-DESCRIBE DATA
-TOOLS
 OVERVIEW:

 The London Public Bike Scheme is a great way to get around the city, and getting started is very easy: just rent a bike, ride it wherever you want, and return it to any of the docking stations around the city. bike-sharing company The London Cycling Infrastructure Database (CID) is the world's largest and most comprehensive database of cycling infrastructure, containing extensive infrastructure details and weather news in the capital. </a>